Echoras/happy-toaster-3d-printer/README.md

 - Place the hotend assembly onto the X-axis carriage plate and secure it using M3 screws.
 - Plug in the cooling fan onto the hotend side, ensuring airflow faces the heatsink (not the nozzle).
 - Double-check alignment between the Bowden tube and the hotend so filament feeds straight and smoothly.
+- IMPORTANT NOTE: In the diagram it doesnt show but there is a Z Probe **(M8 Inductive Proximity Sensor Z Probe)** that is hooked to a washer and the washer is held in place with the X Carriage by a screw

 <p align="center"> <img src="images/frotntfiew hotend n extruder w bed.png" width="400"><br> <em>Base Frame, bed Mechanism *FRONT VIEW*</em> </p>
 1x NEMA17 Stepper Motor (for Y-Axis)